roseyume/tails-of-kafka/README.md

 Consumers know where they left off.
 Producers don’t over-share.
 Everyone knows what happened, who it happened to, and when it was published.
 As a result, the squirrels were able to find the dog digging up the acorns in the park.

-You built Pet Gossip Central into a reliable stream of furry truth.
-Kafka would be proud.

-### 🏅🎖️ You built Pet Gossip Central into a reliable stream of furry truth.
+#### 🏅🎖️ You built Pet Gossip Central into a reliable stream of furry truth.
 Kafka would be proud.
 ---

 ## Additional Key Points for Kafka Beginners